Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Introduction

 \section{Introduction}

+During the last few decades, a lot of progress has been made in classification of complex projective varieties.
+In particular, from the viewpoint of the Minimal Model Program, there are three building blocks in birational classification theory.
+They are canonically polarized varieties, Calabi-Yau varieties and Fano varieties, which correspond respectively to varieties with ample canonical divisors, varieties with trivial canonical divisors, and varieties with anti-ample canonical divisors.

+In this paper, we are interested in Fano varieties.
+According to \cite[Thm.
+0.2]{KMM92a}, smooth complex Fano varieties of fixed dimension form a bounded family.
+In particular, there are finitely many smooth Fano varieties of fixed dimension up to deformation equivalence.
+The classification of smooth Fano varieties of dimension $2$, or equivalently, of Del Pezzo surfaces, is well-known: a Del Pezzo surface is either a product of two $\p^1$, or is a blowup of $\p^2$ at at most $8$ points.
+In dimension three, the list is much longer, but we still have a complete classification up to deformation equivalence thanks to the work of Iskovskikh and of Mori-Mukai (see \cite{IPY99} for a summary).
+Starting from dimension four, the classification of Fano varieties seems to be a very difficult problem.

+Nevertheless, if we impose some additional conditions, a classification might be possible.
+One famous problem is a conjecture of Campana-Peternell, which states that every smooth complex Fano variety with nef tangent bundle should be a product of rational homogeneous spaces.
+This problem is still largely open.
+It is known that if a smooth Fano variety $X$ has nef tangent bundle, then it must satisfy the condition $\mathrm{Nef}(X) = \mathrm{Psef}(X)$ (see \cite[Prop.
+3.1]{MOSWW15} and \cite[Lem.
+4.4]{Dru16}), where $\mathrm{Nef}(X)$ is the cone of nef divisors in $X$, and $\mathrm{Psef}(X)$ is the cone of pseudo-effective divisors.

-Let $X$ be a complex normal projective variety.
-Let $\mathrm{Nef}(X)$ be the cone of nef divisors in $X$ and let $\mathrm{Psef}(X)$ be the cone of pseudo-effective divisors.
-Then there is a natural inclusion Consider the case when $X$ is a Fano variety.
-If $\mathrm{Nef}(X) = \mathrm{Psef}(X)$ and $X$ has log canonical singularities, then $\rho(X)$, the Picard number of $X$, is at most equal to the dimension of $X$ (see \cite[Lem.
-4.9]{Dru14}).
-If we assume further that $\rho(X) = \mathrm{dim}\, X$ and that $X$ has factorial canonical singularities, then $X$ is a product of double covers of $\p^1\times \cdots \times \p^1$.
-More precisely, Druel proves the follow theorem (see {\cite[Thm.
-1.1]{Dru14}} and {\cite[Prop.
-10.4]{Dru14}}).
+If $X$ is a Fano variety which satisfies $\mathrm{Nef}(X) = \mathrm{Psef}(X)$, and if moreover $X$ has $\mathbb{Q}$-factorial log canonical singularities, then the Picard number of $X$, is at most equal to the dimension of $X$ (see \cite[Lem.
+4.9]{Dru16}).
+If we assume further that $\rho(X) = \mathrm{dim}\, X$ and that $X$ has locally factorial canonical singularities, then $X$ is a product of double covers of $\p^1\times \cdots \times \p^1$.
+More precisely, Druel proves the following theorem (see {\cite[Thm.
+1.1]{Dru16}} and {\cite[Prop.
+10.4]{Dru16}}).